-Argon is an inert (non-reactive, non-toxic, colourless, and odourless) gas that is used within insulating gas units (IGUs) to enhance thermal performance.
-Since windows have a fairly low R-value (the capacity an insulating material has to resist heat flow), every improvement including extra glazing layers, low-e (emissivity) coatings, and gas fills help to improve efficiency.
+Window manufacturers use argon gas to improve the performance of their windows because argon-filled windows offer greater levels of insulation.
+Since windows have a fairly low R-value (the capacity an insulating material has to resist heat flow), every improvement including extra glazing layers, low-E (emissivity) coatings, and gas fills help to improve efficiency.

 Increased Energy Efficiency

-Over time, it is not unusual for argon gas to leak out of the sealed space between the glass panes.
-The amount lost usually depends on the quality of the build, since some gas tends to diffuse through the seals.
+Over time, it is not unusual for gas to leak out of the sealed space between your window’s glass panes.
+The amount lost usually depends on the quality of the build since some gas tends to diffuse through the seals.